 Would you like to learn how to take screenshots while scraping with JavaScript?

-In this article, you'll learn how to do it using seven different tools:
+In this article, you'll learn how to do it using six different tools:

 Before going into detail, let's see a comparison between all solutions: